Municipal Clean Air Code

 The Anchorage Clean Air Code (Anchorage Municipal Code Chapter 15.30) addresses air quality standards to protect public health and safety in the Municipality of Anchorage.

 Ordinance amending Anchorage Municipal Code Chapter Title 15 - The Anchorage Clean Air Code

-The Anchorage Assembly is scheduled to take public testimony on the proposed ordinance amending the Clean Air Code (AO2017-161) on January 23, 2018.
-However, the Assembly agenda includes a clerk's note that the Assembly Chair intends to continue the public hearing on the ordinance to the regular Assembly meeting of February 13, 2018.
+The Anchorage Assembly is scheduled to vote on proposed updates to the Clean Air Code (AO2017-161) on February 27, 2018.
 The code was last updated in 2011.

 Summary of Proposed Updates: